vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 ## Wrapping Up
 That's it.
 With all those bits and pieces created we can now re-use the `GoogleMapLoader` component as a base for all our maps by passing different templates to each one of them.
 Imagine that you need to create another map with different Markers or just Markers without Polylines.
 By using the above pattern it becomes very easy as we just need to pass different content to the `GoogleMapLoader` component.

-This pattern is not strictly connected to Google Maps; it can be used with any library to set the base component and expose the library's API that might be then used in the component that summoned the base component.
+This pattern is not strictly connected to Google Maps.
+It can be used with any library to set the base component and expose the library's API that might be then used in the component that summoned the base component.